The Best Science Fiction Books of All Time

 In the last couple decades, science fiction authors have explored both diverse perspectives and innovative approaches to create some of the most compelling, thought-provoking books being written today.
 Below, we've curated a list of five of the greatest contemporary science fiction books published since 2000.

 "Everfair," Nisi Shawl's debut novel, is an alternate history where a group of missionaries and political activists found a new nation in Africa called Everfair, which gives enslaved people and colonized Africans a place to live outside of the oppressive structures they want to escape from.
 The book's alternate history introduces steam technology to the people of the Congo earlier than our own historical reality, infusing the novel with steampunk elements.
-Shawl, an accomplished short story writer, uses a polyphonic narrative style that captures dozens of voices as she explores the implications of what this new version of history would look like.
+Shawl, an accomplished short story writer, uses a polyphonic narrative style that captures dozens of voices as she explores the implications of what this new version of history would look like.$ On Amazon

 Fantasy and science fiction writer Ken Liu translates Cixin Liu's 2008 novel, "The Three-Body Problem," from the original Chinese.
 Here in the United States, the book won the Hugo Award for Best Novel and was nominated for Locus and Nebula awards in the same category.
 Unfolding during the Cultural Revolution in China, "The Three-Body Problem" is a mind-bending story about contact with alien beings.
 It weaves complex theoretical physics into its narrative, making this the hardest sci-fi book on our list.
-"The Three-Body Problem" spawned several sequels, including one authored by another writer.
+"The Three-Body Problem" spawned several sequels, including one authored by another writer.$$ On Amazon

 The beginning to Leckie's Imperial Radch series, "Ancillary Justice" is a murder mystery with a science fiction flavor.
 Breq is a soldier whose body harbors the artificial intelligence consciousness of a downed starship.
 She discovers a dead body on a barren, icy planet and sets out to understand how her former comrade came to die.
 Leckie's novel pushes against conventional storytelling ideas by interlacing narrative threads that move between the past and the present while using female pronouns for all characters in the book.
-"Ancillary Justice" won Hugo, Nebula, Locus, and Arthur C. Clarke awards after its publication.
+"Ancillary Justice" won Hugo, Nebula, Locus, and Arthur C. Clarke awards after its publication.$$ On Amazon

 Sam J. Miller's 2017 novel "Blackfish City" is one of the best science fiction books this decade.
 It belongs to an emerging genre called cli-fi (short for climate fiction), and the plot unfolds after a climate apocalypse has restructured society, forcing people to live in a floating city on the Arctic Circle.
 When an old woman who rides an orca and keeps a polar bear for a companion arrives, she begins to weave together a web of connections between the protagonists of this book, setting in motion a revolution intent on upending the balances of power at the heart of this new society.
-Rich in details sure to spark any reader's imagination, "Blackfish City" is a masterwork of worldbuilding.
+Rich in details sure to spark any reader's imagination, "Blackfish City" is a masterwork of worldbuilding.$ On Amazon

 When the first issue debuted in 2012, the ongoing comic "Saga" was described as a mashup between "Star Wars" and "Romeo and Juliet."
 Indeed, it's the story of star-crossed lovers of different species from enemy planets who go on the lam to avoid persecution for birthing a child.
 The series is full of action, conspiracy, and bloodshed, though most of all "Saga" is an emotional exploration of love and family.
-Fiona Staples' breathtaking art pairs beautifully with Brian K. Vaughan's story, the writer behind other sci-fi comics like "Y: The Last Man" and "Paper Girls."
+Fiona Staples' breathtaking art pairs beautifully with Brian K. Vaughan's story, the writer behind other sci-fi comics like "Y: The Last Man" and "Paper Girls."$ On Amazon

 Science Fiction Lite